wjacobb/DS-FinalProject/DS-FinalProject/Tutorial 3/Tutorial_Trees.md

 Now that we've learned how to concept of inserting into a BST what happens if all the data is greater than the first node?
 If it's not balanced evenly then is it much different from a linked list?
 Here's a picture to help visualize.
 ![Unbalanced BST](unbalanced_bst.jpeg "Unbalanced Tree visual from BYU-Idaho")

-Now that doens't look like a tree, it looks more like staircase.
+Now that doesn't look like a tree, it looks more like staircase.
 This won't benefit our search and insert time because it will then become O(n) time.
-Thus we need a method to *balance* the tree.
+Thus, we need a method to *balance* the tree.
 A **balanced binary search tree** (balanced BST) is a BST in which neither subtree of the left or right of the root has a height that is greatly different from the other.
 Brigham Young University-Idaho defines the word **balanced** as when, "the height of the tree from the root to each leaf is consistent for all subtrees.
-The measure of consistentcy will vary between algorithms but usually does not exceed a height difference of 1."
+The measure of consistency will vary between algorithms but usually does not exceed a height difference of 1."
 Take a look at the image below.
 ![Original Balanced BST](avl_tree_initial.jpeg "Balanced Tree from BYU-Idaho")